Two-body nonleptonic decays of the heavy mesons in the factorization approach: Introduction

 The form factors embodying the dynamics of the meson weak transitions are an essential input.
 As a motivation and also a new point of this paper, we adopt the form factors which are derived from the relativistic quark model based on the quasi-potential approach.
 The numerical values of form factor parameters can be found in Refs.~\cite{Faustov:2019mqr} and \cite{Faustov:2022ybm}, containing the results for the weak $D$ and $B$ decays to the pseudoscalar and/or vector mesons in the final states.
 In this relativistic quark model, the meson wave functions are explicitly obtained as numerical solutions of the relativistic Schr\"odinger-like bound-state equation and not assumed to be an empirical Gaussian function.
 Moreover, no free parameters are involved since they have been fixed by the previous studies of hadron spectroscopy.
 All relativistic effects including the transformation of meson wave functions from the rest reference frame to the moving one, and the contribution of intermediate negative energy states are included.
 It is important to note that the form factors are predicted in the whole kinematically allowed region.
 The values of these form factors have been well tested confronting with experiment by a series of the calculated semileptonic decay observables, e.g., the branching fractions, forward-backward asymmetries and polarizations.
 Similar work concerning the application of those form factors to the nonleptonic decays can be found in Refs.~\cite{Ebert:1997mg,Faustov:2012mt,Faustov:2013ima}.
 A very recent study of the charmless two-body $B$ meson decays is performed in the perturbative QCD factorization approach \cite{Chai:2022kmq} as a more advanced tool.
 See also Refs.~\cite{Ali:2007ff,Yang:2020xal,Xiao:2011tx} for some earlier works.

 In this paper we calculate the branching fractions of the charm and bottom meson nonleptonic decays in the framework of the factorization approach based on the effective weak Hamiltonian.
 Experimental results from PDG and other theoretical predictions are also compiled for a direct comparison.
 For charm meson decays, the penguin contributions are highly suppressed, thus we neglect them.
-We have considered the cases of the color numbers $N=3$ as in reality and $N\to\infty$.
-In the latter case, the discrepancy between the theory and experimental results are expected to be significantly reduced due to the experience in 1980s \cite{DlargeNc,Cheng:2018hwl}.
+We have considered the cases of the color numbers $N=3$ as in reality and $N\to\infty$ \footnote{The application of large $N_c$ approach to the hadron physics can be seen in e.g. Refs.~\cite{Dai:2017uao,Manohar:1998xv,Guo:2012yt}}.
+In the latter case, the discrepancy between the theory and experimental results are expected to be significantly reduced due to the experience in 1980s \cite{Tadic:1982vn,Bauer:1984zv,Buras:1985xv,Halperin:1994hg,Cheng:2018hwl}.
 For the decay process of the $B$ mesons, we consider both tree-level and penguin loop-level contributions.
 The latter can be as large as the former, or even dominant.

 This paper is organized as follows.
 In Sec.~\ref{sec:II} and Sec.~\ref{sec:III} we briefly describe the effective Hamiltonian governing the $D$ and $B$ weak decays.
 In Sec.~\ref{sec:IV} we collect the input values.
 In Sec.~\ref{sec:V} we show our numerical results and discuss them.
 Some care should also be taken for the conventions for the definitions of the decay constants and form factors.
 Conclusion are given in Sec.~\ref{sec:VI}.